Hirosaki Castle

 Introduction

-Hirosaki Castle stands as a prominent example of Japanese castle architecture and a significant cultural asset, particularly in the Tohoku region.
-This article provides a detailed explanation of the castle's overview, important events throughout its long history, and the must-see attractions for visitors.
+Hirosaki Castle stands as a significant presence in Japanese castle architecture and historical cultural heritage, particularly in the Tohoku region.
+This article provides a detailed explanation starting from an overview, covering important events throughout its long history, and the highlights worth visiting.

-By gaining a deeper understanding of Hirosaki Castle, you will better appreciate Japan's history, culture, and the natural beauty that surrounds it.
-We hope this information proves useful for your upcoming explorations.
+By deepening your knowledge of Hirosaki Castle, you will be able to more fully appreciate the history, culture, and natural beauty of Japan.
+We hope this information will be useful for your future explorations.

-Hirosaki Castle is a historic castle located in Hirosaki City, Aomori Prefecture, built by the Tsugaru clan in 1611.
-The castle is a hirayamashiro (a castle built on a plain or low hill) and served as the residence of the Tsugaru clan for over 200 years.
-The original main keep (tenshu) was a five-story structure, but it was destroyed by lightning in 1627.
-It was later rebuilt in 1810 as a three-story keep, which still stands today.
-The current keep is recognized for its historical significance as the only remaining Edo-period castle structure in the Tohoku region.
+Hirosaki Castle is a historic castle located in Hirosaki City, Aomori Prefecture, built in 1611 by the Tsugaru clan.
+This hilltop castle served as the residence of the Tsugaru clan for over 200 years.
+The castle’s central keep was originally a five-story structure, but it was destroyed by lightning in 1627 and later rebuilt as a three-story keep in 1810.
+The current keep is recognized for its historical value as the only surviving Edo-period castle architecture in the Tohoku region.

 弁天堂 (12)-Aug-17-2024-02-15-06-3997-AM

-Hirosaki Castle is one of the twelve original castles in Japan that still have their tenshu from the Edo period, making it a valuable cultural asset.
-The castle grounds feature three yagura (turrets) and five gates from the Edo period, all designated as Important Cultural Properties by the Japanese government.
-The expansive grounds are surrounded by moats and earthen walls, preserving the defensive structures from that era.
+This castle is one of only 12 castles in Japan with an “existing keep” from the Edo period, making it a precious cultural asset.
+Surrounding the castle are three turrets and five gates dating back to the Edo period, all designated as Important Cultural Properties of Japan.
+The grounds are expansive, and the castle complex is surrounded by moats and earthen walls, with the defensive structures of the time well preserved.

 弁天堂 (1)-Aug-17-2024-02-15-07-1480-AM

-Surrounding the castle is the vast Hirosaki Park, which is home to approximately 2,600 cherry trees, making it one of Japan's most famous cherry blossom viewing spots.
-The annual "Hirosaki Sakura Matsuri" (Cherry Blossom Festival) held every spring attracts hundreds of thousands of visitors who come to enjoy the stunning scenery of the castle framed by cherry blossoms.
-The park is also a popular destination in autumn for its vibrant foliage and in winter for the Snow Lantern Festival, offering seasonal events throughout the year.
+Additionally, the expansive Hirosaki Park surrounds the castle, with approximately 2,600 cherry trees planted throughout, making it one of Japan’s premier cherry blossom viewing spots.
+The “Hirosaki Cherry Blossom Festival” held every spring attracts hundreds of thousands of tourists who come to enjoy the beautiful scenery of the castle and cherry blossoms.
+The park also offers seasonal events throughout the year, including autumn foliage and a winter snow lantern festival.

 弁天堂 (7)-Aug-17-2024-02-15-06-8256-AM

-Hirosaki Castle is known for its rich history and its important role in the Tsugaru region.
-Below is a detailed explanation of the castle's history, divided into key events.
+Hirosaki Castle is known for its rich history and the important role it has played in the Tsugaru region.
+Below is a detailed explanation of the castle’s history, divided into major events.

 1. Construction and Early History (1603-1611)

-The construction of Hirosaki Castle began in 1603 under the leadership of Tsugaru Tamenobu.
-Tamenobu, who had gained independence from the Nanbu clan and established control over the Tsugaru region, decided to build Hirosaki Castle as his stronghold.
-However, he passed away in 1607, before the construction was completed.
-His son, Tsugaru Nobuhira, took over the project and resumed construction in 1610, aiming to build a more fortified castle.
-Nobuhira completed the castle in 1611, featuring a five-story main keep, which became a symbol of the Tsugaru clan's authority in the region.
+Construction of Hirosaki Castle began in 1603 under Tsugaru Tamenobu, who had gained independence from the Nanbu clan and come to rule the Tsugaru region, deciding to build the castle as his base of power.
+However, he passed away in 1607 and was unable to see the castle’s completion.
+His son, Tsugaru Nobuhira, inherited his father’s will and resumed construction in 1610.
+Nobuhira aimed to build a more formidable fortress and completed Hirosaki Castle with a five-story keep.

-Due to strict restrictions imposed by the Edo Shogunate on new castle construction and the rebuilding of main keeps, the Tsugaru clan was unable to rebuild the keep, and Hirosaki Castle remained without a main keep for nearly 200 years.
-This event marked a major turning point in the history of Hirosaki Castle and had a lasting impact on the power of the Tsugaru clan.
+Due to the Edo shogunate’s strict policies restricting new castle construction and keep rebuilding, the Tsugaru clan was unable to rebuild the keep, and for approximately 200 years, the castle remained without one.
+This event marked a major turning point in the history of Hirosaki Castle and also impacted the power of the Tsugaru clan.

-In the early 1800s, Tsugaru Yasuchika, the 9th lord of the Tsugaru domain, successfully obtained permission from the Shogunate to rebuild the main keep.
-The reconstruction was officially carried out under the guise of "defensive enhancement," as new castle construction was heavily restricted by the Shogunate's policies at the time.
+In the early 1800s, Tsugaru Yasuchika, the 9th lord of the Tsugaru domain, succeeded in obtaining permission from the shogunate to rebuild the keep.
+This reconstruction was carried out under the pretext of “strengthening defenses” rather than new construction, as the shogunate’s policies strictly restricted new castle building.
+The Tsugaru domain dismantled the existing Tatsumi turret and used its materials to rebuild the keep.

-With the Meiji Restoration in 1868 and the subsequent abolition of feudal domains in 1871, Hirosaki Castle, like many others in Japan, faced the threat of demolition.
-However, thanks to the efforts of the local community, parts of the castle were preserved.
-In 1873, the main keep was dismantled, and the castle grounds were converted into a public park.
+With the abolition of feudal domains in 1871, Hirosaki Castle, like many other castles, faced the threat of demolition.
+However, through the efforts of local people, it was partially preserved.
+In 1873, the keep was dismantled, and the castle grounds were subsequently developed as a public park.

-In 1894, the site was officially opened as Hirosaki Park and made accessible to the public.
-Additionally, several remaining structures within the castle grounds were designated as Important Cultural Properties in 1908, recognizing their cultural significance.
-This period marked the beginning of serious preservation efforts for Hirosaki Castle, which continue to this day.
+In 1894, it was officially opened as Hirosaki Park and made widely accessible to the public.
+Furthermore, several remaining structures within the castle were designated as Important Cultural Properties in 1908, recognizing their high cultural value.
+From this period onward, preservation efforts for Hirosaki Castle began in earnest and continue to this day.

 5. Modern Preservation and Tourism弁天堂 (3)-Aug-17-2024-02-15-06-7099-AM

-Today, Hirosaki Castle is maintained as part of Hirosaki Park and is especially renowned for its cherry blossoms in spring.
-With around 2,600 cherry trees blooming in the park, the view is celebrated nationwide, attracting many tourists each year.
-In winter, the Snow Lantern Festival creates a magical atmosphere where visitors can enjoy the historical castle surrounded by illuminated snow sculptures.
+Today, Hirosaki Castle is maintained as Hirosaki Park and is particularly renowned as a cherry blossom viewing destination in spring.
+The sight of approximately 2,600 cherry trees in full bloom is famous nationwide, attracting many tourists every year.
+In winter, a snow lantern festival is held, allowing visitors to enjoy the historic castle in a fantastical atmosphere.

 スクリーンショット 2024-08-17 11.29.50

-Hirosaki Castle is not only rich in history but also boasts beautiful scenery and culturally significant sites.
-Below are some key highlights that you should not miss when visiting Hirosaki Castle.
+Hirosaki Castle offers not only a rich history but also many spots of beautiful scenery and high cultural value.
+Below is a detailed introduction to the main highlights that visitors should not miss when visiting Hirosaki Castle.

-The main keep of Hirosaki Castle is one of the few remaining Edo-period castle structures in the Tohoku region.
-The current keep was rebuilt in 1810 by the 9th lord of the Tsugaru domain, Tsugaru Yasuchika.
-This reconstruction was carried out with permission from the shogunate under the pretext of "defense enhancement," reusing materials from the original structure rather than constructing a new building.
+The keep of Hirosaki Castle is one of the only surviving Edo-period castle structures in the Tohoku region.
+The current keep was rebuilt in 1810 by Tsugaru Yasuchika, the 9th lord of the Tsugaru domain.
+This reconstruction was carried out under the pretext of “strengthening defenses” with permission from the shogunate, reusing the original structure rather than building anew.

-The Sannomaru Otemon Gate is one of the main gates of Hirosaki Castle, built during the Edo period, and it still retains its original form.
-Serving as the castle’s main entrance, this grand gate symbolized the authority and defensive strength of the Tsugaru clan.
+The Sannomaru Otemon Gate is one of the main gates of Hirosaki Castle, built during the Edo period, and still retains its original form today.
+This gate served as the castle’s main entrance, and its grand structure functioned as a symbol of authority and defensive power at the time.

-The gate is designated as an Important Cultural Property and has been meticulously restored and preserved over the years.
-Visitors passing through the gate can feel the historical significance and the grandeur of the Tsugaru domain.
+The gate is designated as an Important Cultural Property and has been repeatedly restored and preserved, keeping it in excellent condition.
+Visitors can feel the history of the Edo period and the glory of the Tsugaru domain through this gate.

-The Minamisumi Yagura, located in the Ninomaru (second bailey) of Hirosaki Castle, played an important role in the castle’s defensive system.
-This two-story turret was designed as part of the castle's fortifications.
-Today, the Minamisumi Yagura is open to the public, with exhibits of armor and other defensive equipment.
+The Hitsujisaru Turret is located in the Ninomaru (second bailey) of Hirosaki Castle and served as an important part of the castle’s defense system.
+This turret has a two-story structure and was designed as part of the defensive facilities of the time.
+Currently, the interior of the turret is open to the public, with displays of weapons and defense-related materials.

-From the turret, visitors can enjoy views of the castle grounds and the surrounding area, immersing themselves in the historical atmosphere.
-The turret is also designated as an Important Cultural Property, recognized for its historical value.
+From the turret, visitors can enjoy views of the castle grounds and surrounding scenery, fully immersing themselves in the historical atmosphere.
+This turret is also designated as an Important Cultural Property, recognizing its historical value.

 弁天堂 (5)-Aug-17-2024-02-15-06-7673-AM

-Gejo Bridge is an important bridge that connects the inner moat of Hirosaki Castle to the Ninomaru.
-Its striking red railings make it a popular spot for photography, especially in spring when the contrast with the cherry blossoms creates a beautiful scene.
-The name "Gejo Bridge" originates from the custom that people were required to dismount from their horses when crossing it.
+Gejo-bashi Bridge is an important bridge connecting the inner moat and the Ninomaru of Hirosaki Castle, characterized by its distinctive red railings.
+This bridge is an extremely popular photography spot, and in spring, its contrast with the cherry blossoms creates a beautiful scene.
+The name “Gejo-bashi” (dismounting bridge) derives from the fact that in the past, people were required to dismount their horses when crossing this bridge.

-This tradition continues today, and crossing the bridge allows visitors to feel the weight of history.
-Gejo Bridge is one of the must-see spots when visiting Hirosaki Castle.
+This tradition continues today, and visitors can feel the weight of history when crossing the bridge.
+This bridge is one of the must-see spots when visiting Hirosaki Castle.

-In conclusion, Hirosaki Castle is a beloved destination where historical value and natural beauty come together.
-Having withstood many challenges since its construction, Hirosaki Castle remains a precious legacy of Japanese castle architecture.
-Its charm is especially evident during the cherry blossom season, autumn foliage, and the snowy landscapes of winter.
+In conclusion, Hirosaki Castle is a beloved destination cherished by many as a must-visit landmark where historical value and beautiful nature come together.
+Having overcome numerous challenges since its construction and continuing to maintain its form today, Hirosaki Castle is a precious heritage of Japanese castle architecture, fully showcasing its charm alongside cherry blossoms, autumn foliage, and winter snowscapes.

-We hope this article has helped you gain a deeper understanding of Hirosaki Castle's rich history and diverse attractions.
-When you visit, take the time to appreciate both the historical context and the natural beauty, and enjoy a truly memorable experience.
+We hope this article has helped you deepen your understanding of the rich history and diverse highlights of Hirosaki Castle.
+When visiting, please take your time to savor its historical background and natural beauty, and enjoy a wonderful experience.